bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 useful (or not) be sure to let me know how you feel so that we can adjust.

 * Practice quizzes: In Canvas you will find a set of online quizzes.
 These are autograded and you can see  your results right away.
 You can take them as many times as you want.
-They are optional, and are meant to help you learn.
+They are optional, and are meant to guide your learning.

 * There will be 8-10 assignments which  will be released in Gradescope.
 The assignments will generally be hard and will consist of _new_ problems for which you will have to come up with solutions.